 Below are different types of resistor materials, their pros and cons, and their uses:

-- Carbon Film is a pure carbon film enclosed in an insulating cylindrical core, cut in a spiral to increase the resistive path.
+- Carbon film resistors are made up of a pure carbon film enclosed in an insulating cylindrical core, cut in a spiral to increase the resistive path.
 It is more accurate than carbon composite.
 However, in applications that require high pulse stability, special carbon film resistors are used.

-- Wire Wound is created using a winding resistance wire that has a spiral non-conductive core.
+- Wire wound resistors are created using a winding resistance wire that has a spiral non-conductive core.
 The resistance wire is made up of nickel-chromium and the core is ceramic or fiberglass which has a coating protected with vitreous enamel.
 It is not suitable for applications higher than 50kHz since the spiral winding has capacitive and inductive effects.
 It is best used for high precision or for high power applications.

-- A precision resistor is a thin bulk metal foil that is cemented on a ceramic substrate.
+- Precision resistors have a thin bulk metal foil that is cemented on a ceramic substrate.
 It is the most accurate and stable type and it features a very low-temperature coefficient of resistance that is used for applications with high precision requirements.

-- Metal Oxide Film.
-Unlike the metal film, its resistive material is usually a metal oxide such as tin oxide.
+- Metal oxide film resistors.
+The resistive material is usually a metal oxide such as tin oxide.
 It is useful in applications requiring higher endurance because it has a higher operating temperature that makes it more reliable and stable.